-7.4 Unloading Exclusion Zone
+7.4 Unloading Exclusion Zone & Storage

-Only appropriate load-rated slings or chains should be used for safe unloading.
+Only appropriate load-rated slings or chains should be used for safe unloading (ref section 8.3).
 It is recommended that an exclusion zone be maintained around the unloading process.
 This provides distance between moving machinery and workers in the event that goods or the machinery move unexpectedly.
 Unloading and the storing of the product on a level surface is recommended.
+The Transport frames used to ship CrocGuard beams to site can be used for a safe stable means to store the CrocGuard beams on site (ref drawings pg16).
 Storing product adjacent to the installation area eliminates the requirement for workers to carry items over long distances.